JilvinAbraham/ssh-access-management/README.md

 ## Objective

 The **SSH Access Management System** aims to provide a secure, automated solution for granting and revoking time-limited SSH access to developers in an organization.
-This system leverages Jenkins for key generation and automation, ensuring that developers can request temporary access to specific servers without compromising security.
+This system leverages Hashicorp Vault for key generation Ansible and Terraform for automation, ensuring that developers can request temporary access to specific servers without compromising security.
 By automating the process of SSH key creation, public key deployment, and access revocation, the system addresses the challenges of manual access management, improves security, and ensures compliance with organizational access control policies.

 ## Problems Solved